About Hiding Hilda

 I needed to get my life back, and I needed to Be My Own Hero.
 I needed to be able to protect myself and my family.

-When I first started carrying, I couldn't find a good, fashionable - yet discreet way to conceal.
-You see I was in a professional office and didn't live in a waistband.
-Not only that, there was a no firearm policy I was breaking.
-I couldn't under any circumstances imprint, nor could I get any work done if I didn't carry.
-All of my training talked about muscle retention, practice practice practice.
+When I first started carrying concealed, I couldn't find a good, fashionable - yet discreet way to conceal my firearm.
+I was in a professional office and didn't live in a waistband.
+Furthermore, there was a no firearm policy I was breaking.
+I couldn't under any circumstances imprint, nor could I get any work done if I didn't carry protection.
+Firearm Instructors emphasize the importance of practice and muscle retention.
 It was counterintuitive to me to carry in different locations on-body, just so I would be carrying on body.
-I couldn't draw as efficiently in different locations, clothes were everywhere, and for me, it wasn't comfortable.
+I couldn't draw as efficiently in different locations, clothes were everywhere, and for me, it just wasn't comfortable.

 Not only that, but in Indiana it gets cold, and it requires layers.
-By the time I had am ready to walk out the door, I had 3 layers on minimum.
-Now, I was in deep concealment.
+By the time I had am ready to walk out the door, I had 3 layers on minimum making it deep concealment.
 Much harder to get to my firearm if I needed it.
-Contrary, in a purse, I could literally walk in the parking lot with my hand on my firearm, and after some practice, got very efficient at drawing it.
-Now I either purse carry or appendix carry if my outfit allows.
-And now, muscle retention.
+To the contrary, in the right conceal carry purse, I could literally walk in the parking lot with my hand on my firearm (Hilda), and after some practice, got very efficient at drawing.

 Purse carry is not for everyone, everything has pros & cons.
-If you are going to carry in a purse, carry wisely.
+If you are going to carry a gun in a purse, carry wisely.
 Remember you are responsible.

 Purse snatchers want easy targets, don't be one.
 Carry your purse securely.
 Cross-body or securely under arm.
 Most purse snatchers want just that - your purse, but they do not want a fight, don't want recognized, just snatch and run.
 If your purse does get stole, make the proper police reports and take appropriate next steps.